 Newer homes have Post-Tension Slabs.
 If Your Home Has A Post-Tension Slab, A Warning Is Stamped Into The Slab Somewhere Visible (Usually In The Garage)

-- If cutting through this type of slab, extreme care must be taken to avoid (and not cut through) the high-tension cables inside the slab (these cables are visible in photo below).
+- If cutting through this type of slab, extreme care must be taken to avoid (and not cut through) the high-tension cables inside the slab (these cables are visible in the photo below).

 - If a cable is severed, it retracts violently toward the outside edges of the home (the cable was under tremendous inward-pressure).
 Severed cables have been known to create damage inside the home during contraction.
-There are also documented cases of injuries or death caused a uncontrollable, violently contracting cable.
+There are also documented cases of injuries or death caused an uncontrollable, violently contracting cable.

 Post-Tension Slabs Come With A Warning Stamped Into The Cement Telling Not To Cut Or Drill.

 Home Builders Stamp This Warning Into The Concrete So They Are Not Held Liable For: